ludvigak/FINUFFT.jl/README.md

 for all nine transform types.
 In the 1D type 1 it also tests a vectorized simple, a guru call and a vectorized guru call.
+The help documentation for each function will also gradually be populated with examples.

 ### Developers